Resilience-Observatory/jupyterhub/README.md

-# JupyterHub deployment in use at Cabify Chair ETSIT UPM
+# JupyterHub deployment for the resilience COVID-19 observatory

 This is a [JupyterHub](https://jupyter.org/hub) deployment based on Docker.